 Neighbors, relatives, and accomplices are advised to be invited.”
 (5/343)

 Thus, one should invite family members, relatives, friends, colleagues, scholars, pious people, and others to the Walima celebration reception.
 It is wrong to summon only rich people or those classified as wealthy or from the elite class.

-It is emphasized in Islam to accept the invitation of Walima, and one is sinful to refuse it.
+It is emphasized in Islam to accept the invitation of Walima.
+One is sinful to refuse it.
 When one takes the invitation and goes to the gathering, one has satisfied the duty, whether or not one ate or something else, even though it is better to eat in the event if one isn’t fasting.

 The Messenger of Allah (Allah blesses him& gives him peace) said: